Man with ear-pods looking at computer screen

 Apply to Join the Austin Resilience Network

+Joining the ARN is an opportunity to exchange expertise, resources, and information, benefitting the whole community.
 Organizations that want to become part of the ARN can fill out an application.
-Once completed, a member of HSEM’s Mass Care team will be in touch.
+Once completed, a member of AEM’s Mass Care team will be in touch.
 Becoming a partner of the ARN is a meaningful way to serve the community through direct resource and information sharing during a disaster.

 Benefits for Austin Resilience Network Partners

-During an emergency, ARN partner organizations will have direct communication with local emergency managers via HSEM’s Mass Care team to stay informed and share community needs.
+During an emergency, ARN partner organizations will have direct communication with local emergency managers via AEM’s Mass Care team to stay informed and share community needs.

 These streamlined resources will benefit the community by facilitating more coordinated disaster response and recovery efforts.